zellerin/heroku-buildpack-cl2/README.md

 Differences from the Mike's buildpack:
 * Doesn't install patched portableaserve and wuwei.
 You are free to use any webserver.
-  And if you need a version not available in quicklisp, you can fetch as a git submodule of your application.
+  If you need a version not available in quicklisp, you can fetch it as a git submodule of your application.
 * Doesn't force you to deploy the application as a lisp image.
-  We recommend to deploy libraries together with sources; and prebuild .faslf files to speedup loading.
+  We recommend to deploy libraries together with sources; and prebuild .fasl files to speedup loading.
 While lisp image may be appropriate sometimes, often it won't work.
 For example, many libraries keep static files (e.g css, javascript) in their repositories and access the files using `asdf:system-relative-pathname`.
   If we save a lisp image and deploy it to another location, those libraries will not